 Where Can I Create a Free Landing Page?

 You can create free landing pages a few different ways, including creating a custom webpage yourself using code.
 Some website builder platforms like Wix and Squarespace also give members a way to create free landing pages, but if you’re not a member or don’t know code, you’re most likely out of luck.
+But worry not!
+We have written an article where we teach you how to create a landing page!

 What Is a Splash Page?